Dr. Maurice Nuys

-Each year in October/November a call for applications for doctoral positions is launched.
+In the last quarter of each year a call for applications for doctoral positions is launched.
 Up to six so called HITEC Fellows will be selected each year.
 They work at the Institute of Energy and Climate Research, Forschungszentrum Jülich.
 They participate in the HITEC Programme and become part of a wider community.

-We are seeking highly qualified and motivated scientists and engineers for doctoral studies in energy and climate research, specifically in materials science, energy conversion, photovoltaics, plasma physics, nuclear waste management, modeling, numerical simulations, electronics, electrical and mechanical engineering, electrochemistry, biochemistry and atmospheric physics or chemistry.
-16 projects and 5 research fields are open for application; 6 positions as HITEC Fellows are available.
+We are seeking highly qualified and motivated scientists and engineers for doctoral studies in energy and climate research, specifically in materials science, energy conversion, photovoltaics, plasma physics, nuclear waste management, modeling, numerical simulations, electronics, electrical and mechanical engineering, and atmospheric physics or chemistry.
+14 projects and 5 research fields are open for application; 6 positions as HITEC Fellows are available.

 HITEC welcomes applications from any qualified applicants, regardless of gender, ethnicity or country of origin.
 However, candidates will only be considered if eligibility requirements are met and the application rules are strictly adhered to.